Neanderthals could speak like modern humans, study suggests

 But now computer modelling of how it works has shown this bone was also used in a very similar way.

-Writing in journal Plos One, scientists say its study is "highly suggestive" of complex speech in Neanderthals.
+Writing in journal Plos One, scientists say their study is "highly suggestive" of complex speech in Neanderthals.

 End Quote Prof Stephen Wroe University of New England, Armidale, NSW, Australia